AdobeDocs/aem-forms-automated-conversion-service.en/help/generate-document-of-record-during-conversion.md

 * non-interactive PDF forms
 * Acro Forms
-* XFA-based PDF forms to adaptive forms.
+* XFA-based PDF forms

 Based on the source form that you use for conversion, you can generate a DoR using:

 * a default template
-* the source form as template
+* the source form as template - If you select this option, the conversion service automatically associates the source form with the converted adaptive form as the DoR template.
 * associate any other template with the converted adaptive form

 The following table illustrates an example of how the DoR template that you use impacts the layout of the generated DoR: